 I said it once and I will say it again, ask for help mama!
 There is nothing wrong with that.
 You need help, let’s face it because the first few days with a newborn baby is hard!
 It will test you and your mind, you will start doubting yourself as a new mom, you are going to cry, you are going to be clueless.

 The more you ask for help the better.
 Ask your partner for help, your parents and friends.
 Trust me, they are waiting for you to just ask.
+Remember that asking for help does not mean that you are not a good mother or that you are not good enough.

 Read this next: